-During the recovery period, no major SEO changes were being made.
+During the recovery period, no SEO changes were being made.

 How’s that for counter-intuitive irony?
 It’s maddening, frustrating, discouraging.
 But there’s a lesson to be learned.
 As you’re working hard at your SEO, sometimes it seems like the most useless, counterproductive endeavor imaginable.
 In this case, if we had fallen into the “correlation is causation” trap, we might have lost our heads.

-Did I think, even at the time things were going badly, even in the face of discouragement, that SEO was useless or even harmful?
+Did I think, even at the time things were going badly, even in the face of discouragement that SEO was useless or even harmful?
 Absolutely not.
-I thought, “this is merely an example of what Google themselves says, expect SEO to take 4 months to a year or more to pay off” (and in my experience it can take much more; in this example 9 months to start paying off and benefits are still being seen 12 months later; see the video below if you’d like to view that Google reference for yourself).
+I think this is merely an example of what Google themselves says, expect SEO to take 4 months to a year or more to pay off (and in my experience it can take much more; in this example 9 months to start paying off and benefits are still being seen 12 months later; see the video below if you’d like to view that Google reference for yourself).

 Here’s the conclusion: if you enter the world of SEO, prepare for discouragement and frustration.
-But don’t give in to it.
-Don’t lose heart, if you persist, your best results are quite possibly right around the corner.
+And still, don’t lose heart, if you persist, your best results are quite possibly right around the corner.